AsquaredWsquared/eleos-dev-env/README.md

 ## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension and do some coding!!

 Enough of the scripting shenanigans!
-We can now try and hook into our shiny new container with Visual Studio Code and break stuff.
+We can now try and hook into our shiny new container (sta-odoo-dev) with Visual Studio Code and break/make stuff.

 To use Visual Studio Code Remote Development with docker containers you need to install the “Remote - Containers” extension.

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture1.JPG">

+Once you have installed the extension, click the “Remote Explorer” toolbar button on the left hand side of your screen.